Arrow icon

 Therefore, spending a lot of time performing thousands of repetitions with this type of exercise is counterproductive, since we can use it to perform other types of exercises that are much more effective and can help us improve our body composition by losing fat and gaining muscle.
 That without leaving aside, that this type of exercises such as crunches, present a certain risk of injury.

-Discovering the abdominal muscles
+Discovering the Abdominal Muscles

 When we refer to abdominal muscles, we are mainly talking about these muscles: